simonw/datasette-notebook/README.md

 ## Usage

-With this plugin you must either run Datasette with a file called `notebook.db`:
+Start Datasette with a SQLite file called `notebook.db`:

     datasette notebook.db --create

 Here the `--create` option will create that file if it does not yet exist.

-Or you can use some other file name and configure that using `metadata.yml`:
+Visit `/n` to create an index page.
+Visit `/n/name` to create a page with that name.

+You can link to other pages using `[[WikiLink]]` syntax.
+This will create a link to `/n/WikiLink` - spaces will be converted to underscores, and you can link to nested pages such as `[[nested/page]]`.

+## Configuration

+You can use a file other than `notebook.db` by configuring it using `metadata.yml`.
+To use a database file called `otherfile.db` you would use this:

 ```yaml
 plugins:
   datasette-notebook:
     database: otherfile
 ```
-Then run Datasette with `otherfile.db`.
+Then start Datasette like so:

-Visit `/n` to create an index page.
-Visit `/n/name` to create a page with that name.
+    datasette otherfile.db

 ## Development